The Bankrate promise

 How to pay for college without student loans

-Despite the risks, student loan debt is the only way that many in the U.S. can afford a college education.
+Despite the risks, student loan debt is the only way many in the U.S. can afford a college education.
 Properly managed, it can be a worthwhile investment.
 However, a student loan isn’t your only option for financing a college education.
 There are plenty of ways to fund a degree that won’t cut into your hard-earned retirement fund.

 A 529 plan is a special savings plan designed to help parents and grandparents save for education expenses.
 Contributions to these plans earn interest tax-free, and withdrawals are also free as long as they’re used for academic expenses.